 Fair and equitable grading policy for all students.

-Herndon High School, a Kids at Hope School, is continually striving to create an environment and culture where all student experience success, NO EXCEPTIONS!
-Shared below is a list of our belief, as well as GPA Computation and Grade Distribution.
+Herndon High School is continually striving to create an environment and culture where all student experience success, NO EXCEPTIONS!
+Shared below is a list of our beliefs and policies, as well as information on GPA computation and grade distribution.

 - We expect and encourage every student to realize his or her highest potential.